imagej/imagej.github.io/_pages/learn/headless.md

 nav-title: Headless
 ---

-[ImageJ 1.x](/software/imagej-1.x) was never meant as anything else than a desktop application with one user in front of one screen attached to one computer.
+[ImageJ](/software/imagej) was never meant as anything else than a desktop application with one user in front of one screen attached to one computer.

 However, it acquired [macro](/scripting/macro) capabilities, a [batch mode](/scripting/batch) for such macros, and even [scripting](/scripting) support.